-Our AoP shows gaps in the degree outcomes of BAME Students.
+Our AoP shows gaps in access of BAME students and their degree outcomes.
 As part of our enhanced monitoring the OfS has also asked us to focus on progression rates of BAME students.
 Our aims and measurable objectives are therefore to:

-- Reduce the gap in degree outcomes (1st or 2:1s) between White and BAME students at the University of Suffolk by 2024/25, and to eliminate the gap by 2030/31.
+- Reduce the percentage gap in the proportion of BAME 18-year-olds at the University (excluding students based at LSC) compared to the proportion of BAME 18-year-olds in the UK population by 0.5% per year to 2024/25; and to eliminate the gap by 2030/31.
+We recognise that this is a particularly stretching target for the University as our students are predominantly from the local region, which has a lower proportion of BAME young people than elsewhere in the country. - Reduce the gap in degree outcomes (1st or 2:1s) between White and BAME students at the University of Suffolk by 2024/25, and to eliminate the gap by 2030/31.
 We have set a target of reducing the gap from 16% in 2017/18 to 7% in 2024/25 and to eliminate the gap by 2030/31, and we are committed to reducing and eliminating this gap across all minority ethnic groups.
 We will be undertaking additional data analysis throughout 2019/20 to better understand the reasons for the gap in attainment for each ethnic group, in order to provide appropriate targeted activity. - Eliminate the gap in progression of BAME students at the University of Suffolk compared to White students nationally by 2024/25.
 Our milestones are based on increased performance in later years, but with the gap closing by between 1-2% per year.